What honey bees look like in Knoxville TN - Russell's Pest Control

 • Fainting

-Wasp and Bee Control For Knoxville Homes
+Wasp and Bee Control for Knoxville Homes

 Bee and wasp stings are not to be brushed off as inconsequential.
 Even if you’ve never had an allergic reaction to a sting before, there is an underlying chance of an adverse reaction.
 If you need help telling apart bees and wasps in Knoxville, talk to your local pest control company.
 The experts at Russell’s Pest Control will be able to assess your situation to determine the species of insect, the location of their nest, and the safest and most efficient removal strategies.